top of page

 Can I try just one session to see if it feels right?

 Yes.
 Many people book a single session to get a feel for counselling and decide if it’s a good fit.
-You’re not committing long-term—we’ll move at your pace.
+You’re not committing long-term and we’ll move at your pace.

 Do you offer evening or weekend sessions?